quicwg/load-balancers/draft-duke-quic-load-balancers.md

 ## Simplicity

-   QUIC is intended to provide unlinkability across connection migration, but servers are under no obligation to provide additional connection IDs that effectively prevent linkability.
+   QUIC is intended to provide unlinkability across connection migration, but servers are not required to provide additional connection IDs that effectively prevent linkability.
 If the coordination scheme is too difficult to implement, servers behind load balancers using connection IDs for routing will use trivially linkable connection IDs.
-Clients will therefore be forced choose between terminating the connection during migration or remaining linkable, subverting a major design objective of QUIC.
+Clients will therefore be forced choose between terminating the connection during migration or remaining linkable, subverting a design objective of QUIC.

    The solution should be both simple to implement and require little additional infrastructure for cryptographic keys, etc.